-For the avoidance of doubt the following applications in paragraphs 46 to 56 (inclusive) are delegated to be determined by Authorised Officers under delegated authority and unless expressly specified will not be determined by the Planning Committee unless submitted by, or on behalf of the Council, a serving elected Member or officer of the Council where the officer is employed in a politically restricted post and/or within the Council's planning service in accordance with paragraph 44(e) above.
+For the avoidance of doubt the following applications in paragraphs 46 to 55 (inclusive) are delegated to be determined by Authorised Officers under delegated authority and unless expressly specified will not be determined by the Planning Committee unless submitted by, or on behalf of the Council, submitted by, or on behalf of the Foreshore Trust a serving elected Councilloror officer of the Council where the officer is employed in a politically restricted post and/or within the Council's planning service in accordance with paragraph 44(e) above.

 - 46. Approval of any matters required to be submitted pursuant to conditions imposed on any permission, consent or approval given under the Town and Country Planning Acts. - 47.
 All applications for prior determination for telecommunications apparatus. - 48.
-Approvals required under the Town and Country Planning (General Permitted Development) Order 1995 and determining whether prior approval is required. - 49.
-All consents under the Tree Preservation Order Regulations. - 50.
-All certificates of lawfulness of existing use or development or of proposed use or development. - 51.
+All consents under the Tree Preservation Order Regulations. - 49.
+All certificates of lawfulness of existing use or development or of proposed use or development. - 50.
 To authorise enforcement action under the Town and Country planning legislation except: - a.
-Where the Chair of the Planning Committee has referred the matter to the Planning Committee or any Member of the Council has given written notice to the Assistant Director Housing and Built Environment requiring the matter to be considered by the Planning Committee; - b.
-If the expenditure likely to be incurred by the Council as a consequence of the action is not provided for in the Revenue Budget or authorised in accordance with this instruction. - 52.
-The making of emergency tree preservation orders and confirming them if no objections are received. - 53.
-Service of notices in respect of dangerous trees (Section 23 of the Local Government (Miscellaneous Provisions) Act 1976). - 54.
-The Council's functions in relation to high hedges under Part VIII Anti-Social Behaviour Act 2003. - 55.
-Service of requisitions for information about ownership and planning contravention notices seeking information about breaches of development control. - 56.
-Planning (Listed Buildings and Conservation Areas Act 1990 including building preservation orders and temporary listings.
+Where the Chair of the Planning Committee has referred the matter to the Planning Committee or any Councillor has given written notice to the Assistant Director Housing and Built Environment requiring the matter to be considered by the Planning Committee; - b.
+If the expenditure likely to be incurred by the Council as a consequence of the action is not provided for in the Revenue Budget or authorised in accordance with this instruction. - 51.
+The making of emergency tree preservation orders and confirming them if no

-- 57. Building control and land drainage: the Council's functions under the following legislation:

-- A.1.1 Building Act 1984, including:-
+- objections are received. - 52.
+Service of notices in respect of dangerous trees (Section 23 of the Local Government (Miscellaneous Provisions) Act 1976). - 53.
+The Council's functions in relation to high hedges under Part VIII Anti-Social Behaviour Act 2003. - 54.
+Service of requisitions for information about ownership and planning contravention notices seeking information about breaches of development control. - 55.
+Planning (Listed Buildings and Conservation Areas Act 1990 including building preservation orders and temporary listings. - 56.
+Building control and land drainage: the Council's functions under the following legislation: - A.1 Building Act 1984 (as amended), including:-

-- Section 8 Determination of applications for relaxation of or dispensation with building regulations
+Section 8 - Determination of applications for relaxation of or dispensation with building regulations

-- Section 16 Passing or rejection of plans
+Section 16 - Passing or rejection of plans

-- Section 18 Building over sewer
+Section 18 - Building over sewer

-- Section 19 Use of short-lived materials
+Section 19 - Use of short-lived materials

-- Section 20 Renewal of period for short-lived materials
+Section 20 - Renewal of period for short-lived materials

-- Section 24 Provision of exits
+Section 24 - Provision of exits